joakimsk/testaxiscv/README.md

-# Axis 6045 Test Program
+# testaxiscv
+Depends on libaxiscv